JuliaCollections/DataStructures.jl/README.rst

 ``deepcopy(m)``
   This returns a copy of ``m`` in which the data is deep-copied, i.e., the keys and values are replicated if they are mutable types.
-A semitoken for the original can be composed with the deep-copy output to make a valid token for the copy.
+A semitoken for the original ``m`` can be composed with the deep-copy output to make a valid token for the copy because this operation preserves the relative positions of the data in memory.
   Time O(*maxn*), where *maxn* denotes the maximum size that ``m`` has attained in the past.